SRJPE/JPE-datasets/scripts/juvenile-monitoring-seine-and-snorkel-data/feather-river/feather_seine_2008-2014.md

 Not a lot of spring run fish caught in comparison to fall run fish caught.

+There are a lot of gaps in sampling, sampling does not happen that often each year.

 **Numeric Summary of Count over Period of Record**